-St. Patrick’s Day is right around the corner and, for most everyone in recovery, there are various levels of celebrating.
+The holidays are right around the corner and, for almost everyone in recovery, there are various levels of celebrating.
 You’re either sitting it out at home, participating by wearing something green, or holding up a mug of plain ginger ale so the normies can stop asking you “Where’s your drink?” already.
 However, for some, this alcohol-ridden holiday brings about thoughts of indulgence.
-In the same way a person on a diet might decide to call it quits amid a glorious Thanksgiving spread, there are those in recovery who think they can consume alcohol because it’s a special occasion that seemingly requires that sort of participation.
+In the same way, a person on a diet might decide to call it quits amid a glorious Thanksgiving spread, there are those in recovery who think they can consume alcohol because it’s a special occasion that seemingly requires that sort of participation.

 If this applies to you, let me be the first to remind you of three things:

 1. Addiction is a Disease, Not a Choice